Skip to main content

 At a glance: Phase 1 – Principles of Medical Science and Practice

-Integrated Science Course (ISC): ISC consists of blocks of clinical presentations of disease.
-Each block will have an exam and time will be built in for self-directed learning.
-Students will be required to prepare in advance for class discussions and activities.
-The blocks of clinical presentations of disease are, in the order presented:
+Integrated Science Course (ISC) consists of blocks of clinical presentations of disease.
+Each block has an exam and time built in for self-directed learning.
+Students are required to prepare in advance for class discussions and activities.
+The blocks of clinical presentations of disease are (in the order presented):

 • Principles of medicine